-To help your school learn more about this efficient fundraising strategy, this guide will explore key components of online shopping fundraisers for schools, including:
+To help your school get started, this guide will walk through all of the key components of online shopping fundraisers for schools, including:

 - Online Shopping Fundraisers for Schools: 4 Steps to Get Started